Chadwick International Governing Board

 The Chadwick International Governing Board (CIGB) includes members of the CI parent community and Chadwick School trustees as well as individuals connected to international business and education.
 The CIGB operates in accordance with the best practices recommended by the National Association of Independent Schools (USA).

-- John Dryden - Chair of the Board
+- John Dryden - Co-Chair of the Board

-- Alexa Oh - Vice Chair of the Board
+- Alexa Oh - Co-Chair of the Board

 - Jungsoo Baik